Sholadanner/SQL_Porfolio_Projects/Superstore_Sales_Analysis/README.md

 - Products form the electronics category dominated sales, generating 35% of the total revenue.
 - The Canon imageCLASS 2200 Advanced Copier was the best performing product pulling in a total revenue of $253,399.27.
 - The West was the region that generated the most revenue, contributing to 31% of the total, with furniture being the most sort after category of product in that region.
-- September, November and December are the months that consistently generate the most revenue across all the years, being the top 3 revenue generating month for each year, with the only   exception of December which fell from the top 3 in 2017.
+- September, November and December are the months that consistently generate the most revenue, being the top 3 revenue generating month for each year, with the only exception of December which fell from the top 3 in 2017.